Amputation Claims Solicitors

 An amputation can alter the course of your life, but it doesn’t have to dictate it.

 We take a holistic approach to amputation claims.
-Besides securing the compensation you need—for the rest of your life, not just for now—we will also connect you with a network of amputation care experts so you can access these services with ease.
+Besides securing the compensation you need—for the rest of your life, not just for now—we will also connect you with a network of amputation care experts so you can easily access these services.

 Around 5,000 to 6,000 major limb amputations are carried out each year in the UK.
-They can result from a variety of catastrophic accidents, and our solicitors are well-equipped to handle all types of amputation claims.
+They can result from various catastrophic accidents, and our solicitors are well-equipped to handle all types of loss of limb claims.

 Road accidents

-Car accidentsmotorcycle accidents or bicycle accidents can result in serious injuries, including limb loss.
-Amputation may happen instantly during the impact or as a subsequent medical decision due to the severity of your injuries.
+Car accidents, motorcycle accidents, or bicycle accidents can result in serious injuries, including limb loss.
+A road traffic accident may lead to amputation instantly during the impact or as a subsequent medical decision due to the severity of your injuries.
 Motorcycle and bicycle riders are especially vulnerable due to the lack of physical protection compared to cars.

 Road users have a duty to be reasonably careful and considerate towards other road users and must comply with relevant traffic laws.
-If someone else’s careless or negligent driving caused you to lose a limb, you may be entitled to compensation.
+If someone else’s careless driving caused you to lose a limb, you may be entitled to compensation.
+Legal support is crucial for those affected by a road traffic accident to ensure they receive the compensation they deserve.

 Workplace accidents

 In some occupations, man and machinery work very closely together.
-Industrial jobs, especially those in manufacturing and construction, put workers at a higher risk of limb injuries due to heavy machinery, vehicles and working at heights.
+Industrial jobs, especially manufacturing and construction, put workers at a higher risk of limb injuries due to heavy machinery, vehicles, and working at heights.
 For example, getting your arm trapped in a conveyor belt can lead to a traumatic amputation.

 Not all amputations are caused by external trauma; some happen due to medical procedures gone wrong.
 For example, a botched surgery or delayed diagnosis of an underlying condition such as diabetes can lead to sepsis or poor blood flow that requires a limb amputation.

 Healthcare professionals have a duty to provide you with a certain standard of care.
-If they fall short of that duty, you may have a medical negligence claim.
+You may have a medical negligence claim if they fall short of that duty.
 Our solicitors can help you navigate the complex legal process and secure the compensation you deserve.

 Other accidents